glynnie/SSH-ntfy/README.md

 When prompted:
     - Paste a full URL like:
 `https://ntfy.sh/this-is-a-very-long-random-topic-name-1234567890`
-    - Longer and more random topics are harder to guess and are recommended.
+    - Longer and more random topics are harder to guess and are recommended if using the free https://ntfy.sh

 The script will: